-Over the next couple of months, I will be sharing stories about happenings at Printivo that I will tag #PrintivoMusings.
+Over the next few months, I will share stories about happenings at Printivo that I will tag #PrintivoMusings.
 I plan to do this once in a while.

-Friday the 7th of June was an eventful day at Printivo, we were at the verge of hurting a customer on his most important day and we certainly were not ready to let that happen.
+Friday, the 7th of June, was an eventful day at Printivo, we were on the verge of hurting a customer on his most important day, and we were not ready to let that happen.
 And then I tweeted this…

-A quick background story.
-A customer (Let me call him customers X) had ordered on the website, He ordered wedding programmes to be shipped to London for his wedding day.
-As we actively don’t ship to the UK, X had chatted with the customer happiness team and asked for a backchannel for his print order to be shipped to London, we have used this to ship orders to Canada, London, US and Ghana in the past.
-Customer X had used our services in Nigeria before relocating to the UK and when he realised printing on Printivo (Cost of printing +cost of shipping to London) still makes more economic sense than printing in London, he chose us again.
+A customer (Let me call him customers X) had ordered on the website; He ordered wedding programs to be shipped to London for his wedding day.
+As we don’t ship to the UK, X chatted with the customer happiness team and asked for a backchannel for his print order to be sent to London.
+We have used this to ship orders to Canada, London, the US, and Ghana.
+Customer X had used our services in Nigeria before relocating to the UK.
+When he realized printing on Printivo (Cost of printing +cost of shipping to London) still made more economic sense than printing in London, he chose us again.

-By now it was around 8.00pm.
-We had switched from being a shiny eCommerce printing business to a proper airport Agbero business, this package must go tonight.
-With the package in my hand, I was talking to passengers one person after the other with readiness to pay anything to have them add it to their luggage.
-I had dropped the fancy cloak of a CEO, forgot to even assign the task to anyone on the team, sleeves up, this thing must get to London tomorrow morning.
-It’s not an easy thing talking to total strangers for favours like this even if you were going to pay them.
-While at it, I ran into a Printivo investor, he really would have loved to take it but he was flying to Texas, we both stood there for a while.
+By now, it was around 8.00 pm.
+We had switched from being a shiny eCommerce printing business to a proper airport Agbero business.
+This package must go tonight.
+With the box in my hand, I was talking to passengers one person after the other ready to pay anything to have them add it to their luggage.
+I had dropped the fancy cloak of a CEO and forgot even to assign the task to anyone on the team, sleeves up.
+This thing must get to London tomorrow morning.
+It’s not easy talking to total strangers for favors like this, even if you were going to pay them.
+While at it, I ran into a Printivo investor who would have loved to take it, but he was flying to Texas, and we both stood there for a while.
 My Oga Emeka Azuka Okoye also met us there.
-While we chatted about how logistics is a mess in Nigeria, I was busy talking to every passenger that looked approachable on that BA flight.
-Now, this was around the time a group of airport staff planted hard drugs in a Saudi bound travels luggage in Kano.
+While we chatted about logistics in Nigeria, I was busy talking to every passenger that looked approachable on that BA flight.
+This was when airport staff planted hard drugs in a Saudi-bound travel luggage in Kano.
 No one was ready to help out even though I offered to pay.
-Around 9 pm, we got lucky, I met a young man who accepted to add the package to his carryon luggage for a fee, we paid 2X the cost.
-He took the package, spoke with customer X and I paid him cash.
+Finally, around 9 pm, we got lucky; I met a young man who agreed to add the package to his carry-on luggage for a fee; I paid him 2X the cost.
+He took the box and spoke with customer X.

-When I sent a message to the team on Slack that the package has been shipped.
-The team member managing the order called me right away and I could hear just how excited everyone was in the background.
-That was when it dawned on me that we had abandoned everything to fix one customer’s problem even though Printivo serves over 20,000 customers.
+When I sent a message to the team on Slack that the package had been shipped, the team member managing the order called me right away, and I could hear just how excited everyone was in the background.
+Someone at the office threw a mini-party.
+That was when it dawned on me that we had abandoned everything to fix one customer’s problem, even though Printivo serves over 20,000 customers.
 It was then I remembered I left my meal at the office earlier that day and have had not eaten anything all day.
-Local man walked straight to Kilimanjaro at the airport to take care of himself.

-6.00am the next morning, customer X’s call woke me up.
-“I just left Heathrow now, I picked it up.
-Thank you so much for going the extra mile”.
-In my 5 years of leading Printivo, this is one of the several moments that add meaning to the things we do and beyond all, We give a lot of damns.
-This is done not just through the team but the entire leadership at Printivo.
+6.00 am the following day, customer X’s call woke me up.
+“I just left Heathrow now; I picked it up.
+Thank you so much for going the extra mile.”
+In my five years of leading Printivo, this is one of the moments that add meaning to the things we do, and beyond all, We give a lot of damns.
+This is done through the team and the entire leadership at Printivo.
 There’s nothing we can’t abandon to make our customers happy.
-To founders and CEOs, our people will care about the things we care about and they will give a damn about the things we give a damn about.
+To founders and CEOs, our people will care about the things we care about, and they will give a damn about the stuff we give a damn about.
 This is why we must be the captain who will not assign the ship to someone else during raging storms.
 Keep building, keep winning.

-Now back to our logistic partner, I sent out an email copying everyone that can be copied, “let’s have a meeting on Monday.
+Now back to our logistic partner, I sent out an email copying everyone that can be copied, “Let’s have a meeting on Monday.
 This madness must not repeat itself”.
-What followed was emails flying around and a series of meetings to make the service better.
+What followed was emails flying around and a series of meetings to improve the service.